 1. Listen to Your Doctor

-Before you do ANY physical activity, talk to your doctor about what you should expect from exercise and how long you should wait to get started after your procedure.
+Before you do ANY physical activity, talk to your doctor about what you should expect from exercise after an abdominoplasty surgery and how long you should wait to get started after your procedure.
 Your surgeon’s response will depend upon your condition prior to surgery, your personal surgical experience and how your body is recovering.
 If you were a marathon runner before your procedure, you will most likely return to your active lifestyle more quickly than someone who spent more time on the couch.
 The doctors at Belcara Health will recommend an exercise schedule that aligns with your fitness level and recovery needs.
-The physical demands of your job will also influence your surgeon’s advice on when you should return to work; those with sedentary jobs usually return to work more quickly those with jobs that require rigorous exertion.
+The physical demands of your job will also influence your surgeon’s advice on when you should return to work; those with sedentary jobs usually return to work more quickly than those with jobs that require vigorous physical exertion.

 2. Sit Up and Get Up

 Immediately following a tummy tuck procedure, even the most physically fit people may need support with seemingly simple tasks like sitting up and down.
 It is important to move around a bit in the first 24 hours following your abdominoplasty surgery to help promote blood circulation.
 But, make sure to have someone present when you first begin, because you may be unsteady.
 Walking after tummy tuck surgery is important; each day following your procedure, you should walk a little bit longer and a bit farther, to increase your strength and facilitate healing.

 3.Perform Light Cardiovascular Activity Soon After Surgery